SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Recognition of Semantic Differences

 Recognizing Semantic Differences (RSD) concerns identifying which parts of two texts differ in meaning.
 Rather than assigning a single similarity score to a text pair, RSD targets fine-grained, token-level differences.
 This framing is particularly relevant for comparing document versions, either across time or languages, where differences may range from minor reformulations to omitted paragraphs, as illustrated in Figure~\ref{fig:admin-example}.

 To formalize the task, \citet{vamvas-sennrich-2023-towards} propose treating RSD as a token-level regression problem, where each token is assigned a score indicating its semantic divergence from its aligned counterpart.
 Their benchmark repurposes human span-level similarity annotations from iSTS~\citep{agirre-etal-2016-semeval}.
-They synthetically augment the iSTS dataset to the document- and cross-lingual level with PAWS(-X)~\citep{zhang-etal-2019-paws, yang-etal-2019-paws} and machine translation.
+They synthetically augment the iSTS dataset through extension with \mbox{PAWS(-X)}~\citep{zhang-etal-2019-paws, yang-etal-2019-paws}, concatenation, reordering and machine translation to encompass cross-linguality and emulate document structures.
 In the remainder of this paper, we will refer to this benchmark as \textit{iSTS-RSD}.

-Initial evaluations on iSTS-RSD by~\citet{vamvas-sennrich-2023-towards} suggest that while longer texts pose difficulties, cross-lingual scenarios are the most challenging, highlighting the need for broader evaluation settings and more realistic data to evaluate on.
+Initial evaluations on iSTS-RSD by~\citet{vamvas-sennrich-2023-towards} suggest that while longer texts increase the task difficulty, cross-lingual scenarios are the most challenging, highlighting the need for broader evaluation settings and more realistic data to evaluate on.

-In this work, we address this need by assembling a human-annoted dataset inspired by realistic use cases and therefore enabling evaluation in settings that reflect real-world, cross-lingual applications.
+In this work, we address this need by assembling a human-annotated dataset inspired by realistic use cases and therefore enabling evaluation in settings that reflect real-world, cross-lingual applications.